celestiaorg/networks/README.md

 Bridge Nodes have the option of validating the P2P network using its Celestia App component.
 However, running validator nodes is not a requirement to learn about Celestia’s main value proposition.

 > Only the top 100 validators make it into the active validator set.
-The team is not looking for additional validators at the moment and recommend running light or full nodes instead.
+The team is not looking for additional validators at the moment and recommend running light or bridge nodes instead.

 **Installation**